mrkrumhausen/product-space/plays/product-management-rituals.md

 ## Update Product backlog and roadmap
 Make sure your quarterly roadmap is up to date and you have broken it down into smaller product or experiment briefs

-- Review the backlog and prioritise the user stories based on urgency.
+👉 Review the backlog and prioritise the user stories based on urgency.

-**Populate the backlog**
-At this stage the user story only needs to describe the feature in broad brush strokes
+**Populate the backlog**: At this stage the user story only needs to describe the feature in broad brush strokes

 **Refining the backlog**: Fleshing the stories out.
 Refine the backlog with, as a minimum, the ‘Three Amigos’ – the Product Owner, a developer and a (UX) designer.

-- This should be done as part of the discover track in [dual-track scrum]
+**Pro tip**: Backlog refining can be done as part of the discover track in [Dual-track scrum](/plays/dual-track-scrum)

 ## Weekly recaps